 In mid-December I start getting a few holiday letters from friends that I enjoy reading.
 However, when I tried to do one myself years ago it just seemed incredibly boring.
 So, I took a clue from an old Esquire Magazine tradition of publishing short essays by celebrities recounting the lessons they learned that year.
 So, I tried that and found that not only was it more interesting, it was a good exercise in self-awareness that I highly recommend.

 - At a certain age you want to retire…for real.
 I was a big fan of John D. McDonald’s novels built around the character of Travis McGee.
 Travis lived on a houseboat that he won in a poker game, drove an old Rolls Royce that had been converted into a pickup truck and was sort of a soldier of fortune.
 He would say that he took his retirement in chunks.
 When opportunity came along, he would jump on it.
 When he was running out of money, he would look for opportunities.
 In reflecting on the last 20 years or so, you could say I’ve been taking my retirement in chunks as well.
-I’ve been in selling residential real estate now for about 15 years…even wrote a big about how to do it.
+I’ve been in selling residential real estate now for about 15 years…even wrote a book about how to do it.
 And that’s a good occupation for giving you the opportunity to work when you want to.
 Now, at 74, I’m developing a plan to take bigger chunks of retirement at a time.
 If I can find two or three good clients in 2020 and do a good job for them, I will be satisfied.

 - Time flies…whether you’re having fun or not.
 When I calculated how long I’d been in real estate for the paragraph above, I realized my tenure as a Realtor might surpass what I’d always considered my primary occupation, banking, where I spent 17 years.
 That ended when I left Durham’s hometown bank, now part of SunTrust, as its marketing director.
 Why does time fly?
 It occurred to me a long time ago that every minute of your life is a smaller proportion of the life you have lived than the moment before.
 But I also like another metaphor I heard somewhere as well.
 The closer you get to the end of a roll of toilet paper the faster the cardboard tube turns to deliver what you need.
 Think about that.